Emanuel School, Australia: School History

+In 2018, a new 'innovation' building was opened on the sight of the former High School library, which was moved to the LINC Building.
+The Innovation Building featured multiple new classrooms for the ICT and English Departments, a Food Tech Lab/Kitchen, a Design Lab, the "Imaginarium" (A special design lab that also served as a classroom for Primary School), and several offices for teachers.

+Finally, in 2023, the new B'Yachad Y Block was opened on the sight of the former 2 floored Adler Building (Which used to house the Years 5 and 6 classrooms until 2022 and the Emanuel School Uniform Shop until 2020), which was demolished throughout the course of 2022.
+The B'Yachad Building possesses 7 standard classrooms, 3 breakout spaces, several break-rooms, and a new and upgraded "Imaginarium".
+The Years 5 and 6 classrooms (which had been temporarily housed in the High School B Block during the construction of the B'Yachad building) were moved to the 2nd and 3rd floors of the building, along with the Kindergarten classrooms, which were moved to the bottom floor.
+The old Kindergarten classrooms were soon refurbished into the new Primary School Library, while the old sight of the Primary School Library was transformed into a study area for Years 11s and 12s.

-Site history
+Site History

-Indigenous history
+Indigenous Australian history

-Pre-1780s local Aboriginal people in the area used the site for fishing and cultural activities - rock engravings, grinding grooves and middens remain in evidence.
+Pre-1780s local Aboriginal people in the area used the site for fishing and cultural activities – rock engravings, grinding grooves and middens remain in evidence.
 In 1789 Governor Arthur Phillip referred to "a long bay", which became known as Long Bay.
 Aboriginal people are believed to have inhabited the Sydney region for at least 20,000 years.
 The population of Aboriginal people between Palm Beach and Botany Bay in 1788 has been estimated to have been 1,500.
 Those living south of Port Jackson to Botany Bay were the Cadigal people who spoke Dharug, while the local clan name of Maroubra people was "Muru-ora-dial".
 By the mid nineteenth century the traditional owners of this land had typically either moved inland in search of food and shelter, or had died as the result of European disease or confrontation with British colonisers.